onigoetz/swagger-doclet/README.md

 **Note from 1.1.3 and 1.0.7 the package and group id have changed from com.carma to com.tenxerconsulting.**

+The 1.1.4 contains these enhancements:

++ Support for Spring MVC annotations

 The 1.1.2 (and 1.0.6) versions contained these fixes:

 + Support annotations for excluding fields/classes/operations (Issue 134)